murkl/arch-os/docs/README.md

 ## Installation

 An internet connection is required.
+Without a cable, the Installer offers the wireless networks in range and joins one.

 ### 1. Prepare a bootable USB device